Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to the Engineering and Physical Sciences Research Council (EPSRC) for funding via grants EP/L018039/1 and EP/S019804/1.
-We acknowledge Alison Daniel (Thales UK) for sample manufacturing.
+We thank Alison Daniel (Thales UK) for sample manufacturing.
+Beamtime was kindly provided by the Henry Moseley X-ray Imaging Facility (HMXIF), which was established through EPSRC grants EP/F007906/1, EP/I02249X/1 and EP/F028431/1.
+HMXIF is a part of the Henry Royce Institute for Advanced Materials, established through EPSRC grants EP/R00661X/1, EP/P025498/1 and EP/P025021/1.